-In the retraditionalization of gender, where gender roles have become more constrained (Bhattacharyya, 2015: 149), the kitchen is not a space of drudgery, rather, it is a 'revolutionary', space (as in the strategic titling across the picture of Ferguson's kitchen; 'Kitchen Revolution').
-It is where the business of self-renewal takes place and where the private space of the home blurs with the world of work, as is commented on in the article, "the space [the kitchen] is both the heart of the family's Cotswolds home and Ferguson's recipe HQ when she isn't at her nutrition consultancy on London's Harley Street" (Brook, 2015: 92).
-Their competence is not tied to their ability to display an ideal of domesticity, rather, the feature calls attention to them as affluent career women, and as observed by Rosalind Gill (2010), that "her [female media entrepreneur's] entire existence is built around work" (Gill 2010 quoted in Duffy and Hund, 2015: 3).
+In the retraditionalization of gender, where gender roles have become more constrained (Bhattacharyya, 2015, p.
+149), the kitchen is not a space of drudgery, rather, it is a "revolutionary," space (as in the strategic titling across the picture of Ferguson's kitchen; "Kitchen Revolution").
+It is where the business of self-renewal takes place and where the private space of the home blurs with the world of work, as is commented on in the article, "the space [the kitchen] is both the heart of the family's Cotswolds home and Ferguson's recipe HQ when she isn't at her nutrition consultancy on London's Harley Street" (Brook, 2015, p.
+92).
+Their competence is not tied to their ability to display an ideal of domesticity, rather, the feature calls attention to them as affluent career women, and as observed by Rosalind Gill (2010), that "her [female media entrepreneur's] entire existence is built around work" (Gill 2010 guoted in Duffy & Hund, 2015, p.
+3).

 Rosemary Ferguson carries the Elle Decoration feature, with the framing of her kitchen as revolutionary.
-Both she and her kitchen are being advertised as 'revolutionaries'.
+Both she and her kitchen are being advertised as "revolutionaries."
 A former model, in a model kitchen.
 Although the kitchen is in Ferguson's home, it resembles a lab, with large brown cupboards, extensive marble worktops with an installation of antique opaline pendant Lassco lights.
 The kitchen is laid out on a glossy concrete floor and is of a size and scale of kitchens used by chefs on television cooking programs.
-This is a luxury space in keeping with the kitchen adverts sandwiched in between the feature.
+This is a luxury space in keeping with the kitchen adverts sandwiched in between the feature (see Figure 4).